Last updated: January 2026 · 8 min read

 How Long Does ADU / Accessory Dwelling Unit Approval Take

-San Diego's Development Services Department typically processes standard ADU permits within 8-12 weeks.
-Complex projects involving significant structural modifications or unique zoning challenges might extend review periods.
-Expedited review options exist for straightforward additions meeting all pre-approved criteria, potentially reducing processing time to 4-6 weeks.
+San Diego Development Services Department processes ADU permits through a multi-stage review mechanism.
+Initial plan submissions typically require 4-8 weeks for comprehensive evaluation.
+Complex projects involving significant structural modifications may extend review periods.
+Expedited review options exist for projects meeting pre-approved standard designs, potentially reducing processing time to 3-6 weeks.

 Required Documents for San Diego ADU / Accessory Dwelling Unit